oroinc/documentation/commerce/admin_guide/op_structure/cache.rst

             abstract:             true
             class:                Doctrine\Common\Cache\ApcCache

-On the last step of the configuration, production cache should be cleared.
+At the last step of the configuration, production cache should be cleared.

 Caching of Symfony Validation Rules
 -----------------------------------